William-Edwards-STFC/ep_dg_auth/README.md

 ### Installing icat-cloud-native
 Follow the instructions here https://github.com/icatproject-contrib/icat-cloud-native-migration you will need the icat db, icat, dg-api, scigateway-auth, auth
 To get this to work you will need to populate the database by running docker-compose up --build and then rebuilding the test container after it has run.
+For this to work you will need to comment out the health check on the mariadb container and the depends on part of the test data container.